-2.1.3 New drivers

-- 2.1.4 All new applicants for Hackey Carriage or Dual badge must firstly pass the Knowledge Test as detailed in APPENDIX H. - 2.1.5 An applicant has 6 months in which to take out a licence subsequent to successfully passing the Knowledge Test. - 2.1.6 The following documentation must then be provided: - a) Full UK (or equivalent EC) Drivers licence which has been held for at least 12 months b) A practical driving test certificate for hackney carriage and private hire drivers.
+- 2.1.1 An applicant will need to complete, in full, the necessary application form accompanied with the appropriate fee. - 2.1.2 All applicants must be over 21 years of age - 2.1.3 All new applicants for Dual badge must pass the Knowledge Test as detailed in APPENDIX H. - 2.1.4 An applicant has 6 months in which to take out a licence subsequent to successfully passing the Knowledge Test.
+Failure to complete the application process within this time will result in your application being terminated and no refunds are given. - 2.1.5 The following documentation must then be provided: - a) Full UK (or equivalent EC) Drivers licence which has been held for at least 12 months